 Winter is upon us, and it’s the perfect time of year to start curating your menu with some bold winter beers.
-From chocolaty stouts to dark ales, these seasonal brews are, rich, hearty, and perfect for a cozy night at home.
+From chocolaty stouts to dark ales, these winter holiday favourite brews are, rich, hearty, and perfect for a cozy night at home.

 Check out this list of our top six, along with some tasty ideas for pairing suggestions.